taiwins/taiwins/docs/weston-desktop.md

 	It is too early to talk about this, right now the priority is implementing a stupid algorithm.

+### How do we use it
+The `desktop`, `shell`, or any other code we write, are meant to provide the functionalities and there are only a few ways to expose them to users.
+The desktop need to provide the means to operate the `views`, like moving `views`, delete them, switching workspaces and so on.
+They are in the form of bindings.

+The second way to provide the functionalities is through protocols.
+They are mainly used in `shell`.

+We can implement them by keybindings, they are mutual exclusive, if both are activated.
+The effects doubled.

 ## weston-renderer implementation
 TODO